Security-Onion-Solutions/securityonion-docs/installation.rst

 .. note::

   If you want to deploy in Amazon AWS using our AMI, you can skip to the :ref:`cloud-ami` section.
+  If you want to deploy in Azure using our image, you can skip to the :ref:`cloud-azure` section.

 Having downloaded your desired ISO according to the :ref:`download` section, it's now time to install!
 There are separate sections below to walk you through installing using our Security Onion ISO image (based on CentOS 7) **or** installing standard CentOS 7 or Ubuntu 18.04 and then installing our components on top.